-Cuisinart 14 Cup Food Processor ($158)
+Cuisinart 14-Cup Food Processor

 It’s perfect for those who like experimenting with all kinds of cooking, as the slicing disc, shredding disc, and blade make it easy to chop, mix, knead, and puree just about anything.
 Those who do a lot of baking will like knowing that the dough speed adjusts automatically to the amount and consistency of the flour, so you always get the perfect dough for bread, rolls, and other baked goods.

-Hamilton Beach Food Processor ($50)
+Hamilton Beach 10-Cup Food Processor With Compact Storage

 While food processors may be a handy addition to your kitchen counter, some are pricey due to all the fancy features they offer, many of which you might never use.
 This Hamilton Beach machine is easy on the wallet, and it works just as effectively as many higher-end models.
 The bowl holds 10 cups, so it is large enough to handle most standard dinner recipes.
 The food processor also has an additional interesting feature: The lid flips over to help you store the machine in more compact spaces.
 Lack of counter space can no longer be your excuse for not trying out food processing.

 If you’re taking stock of your kitchen counter and realizing you don’t have much space to work with, this machine by Ninja is perfect.
 It combines a food processor and blender into one, thus freeing up valuable kitchen space.
-The 72-ounce pitcher and eight-cup food processor are large enough for most recipes, from that Monday night casserole to Sunday night meal prep.
+The 72-ounce pitcher and eight-cup food processor are large enough for most recipes, from that Thursday night casserole to Sunday night meal prep.
 The machine also comes with two 16-ounce travel cups, which are great for taking drinks on the go.
 The high-quality stainless steel blades hold up well over time, so you can count on using the device for years to come.

-KitchenAid Food Processor Attachment ($147)
+KitchenAid Food Processor Attachment

 Already have a KitchenAid stand mixer?
 You’ll want this add-on device.
 This attachment can turn your existing mixer into a double-duty machine.

-KitchenAid Mini Food Processor ($35)
+KitchenAid Mini Food Processor

-Breville Sous Chef Food Processor ($380)
+Breville Sous Chef Food Processor